Fisayo Fosudo is a Nigerian YouTuber, in this article, he narrates how it all started and what he did to make a difference in his finance

 Much like his uncle, Fisayo also has an affinity for Apple products, except the Apple Watch, of which he says he’s not a fan.
-What he is a fan of, and spends a lot of his free time on, is binge-watching Netflix shows, listening to house music (he’s obsessed with electronic dance music dj MAR+IN GARRI×) and playing video games.
+What he is a fan of, and spends a lot of his free time on, is binge-watching Netflix shows, listening to house music (he’s obsessed with electronic dance music DJ MAR+IN GARRI×), and playing video games.

 Apart from his uncle, Fisayo said his “incubation” at MAX was the most instrumental to getting him to where he is now.
-“I learnt so much at MAX, you can’t even imagine.
+“I learned so much at MAX, you can’t even imagine.
 They really helped me grow and develop,” he said.

 “When I had free time between doing my national service in Ogun State and working at MAX, I decided to try my hands at video and there is no better platform to start out on than YouTube.
-After that first video I just made stuff from time to time with gadgets I could find but there wasn’t any consistency.”
+After that first video, I just made stuff from time to time with gadgets I could find but there wasn’t any consistency.”

 It wasn’t until March 2017 that Fisayo’s YouTube journey properly began.
 His earlier videos were weeks apart and there wasn’t any consistency in his content–something that is crucial for success, or at least growth, in the YouTube universe.
 Up until that point, he made tech videos using gadgets and devices he owned personally.
 But he didn’t think this was the most sustainable way to grow.